 The Jeffrey Vaden Chavis House

 Southeastern Firefighters Burn Foundation believes that the love of a family is powerful medicine.
-The Chavis House is a comfortable home-away-from-home where patients' family members may stay at no cost.
-This 40 bed guest house, which includes a kitchen and laundry facilities, ensures that families can be part of the care and recovery of their loved ones.
+The Chavis House is a comfortable place where patients' family members may stay at no cost.
+Over the past decade, the Chavis House has been home to approximately 1,000 guests per year.
+This 40-bed guesthouse, which includes a kitchen and laundry facilities, ensures that families can be part of the care and recovery of their loved ones.
 Each day, volunteers from area churches bring a meal for our guests to enjoy.

 - 11,250 meals were served to guests by volunteers